diggooddodg/Vehicle-thefts-data-analysis/detail /Insights.md

 - Weekly thefts increased steadily from late 2021 into early 2022
 - Clear peaks in theft activity during March–April 2022
-- Overall trend suggests rising theft risk over time

 ### Daily Patterns

 - Mondays and Tuesdays record the highest number of thefts
 - Weekends show lower theft volumes compared with weekdays
-- Theft activity aligns with weekday travel and work routines

 ---

 ## Most Common Vehicle Types Stolen

-- Stationwagons are the most frequently stolen vehicle type
+- Station wagons are the most frequently stolen vehicle type
 - Saloons and hatchbacks account for a significant share of thefts
 - Utility vehicles and trailers are commonly targeted
 - Sports cars and caravans represent a very small proportion of thefts